mig4ng/stcp/README.md

 # STCP Real-time Bus Arrivals - Porto
+⚠️ **END OF LIFE AND NOT WORKING.**

+**STCP finally updated its website and now it works on mobile.
+During the process they removed the pages/widget this project was scraping.**

+**This project is no longer needed because the new website works great on mobile.**

+---

 This is a Phoenix Framework and Elixir application designed to provide real-time arrival times for buses in Porto, Portugal, specifically for the STCP (Sociedade de Transportes Colectivos do Porto) network.